- PhD thesis colloquium

 Experiments and Demos

-Showcase of Point-of-care (POC) in-vitro diagnostics (IVD) technologies.
+Showcase of Point-of-care (POC) in-vitro diagnostics (IVD) technologies and Spectro-Photometer.
+Play with Microscope.

 Our presentation demonstrates the fundamental working principles of super-resolution microscopy and its advanced techniques beyond the diffraction limit of conventional optical microscopy.
 We will explain how fluorescence enables high-precision imaging at the nanoscale and discuss key applications in biological and material sciences.